 It wouldn’t be fair to say that the UK government has done nothing, but in comparison our efforts have been measly.
 The UK Green Investment Bank has only £3 billion to hand, less than 4 per cent of the German KfW budget.

 It seems to me that public investment in the green economy and jobs is a no brainer.
 My question to Saturday’s panellists, including Natalie Bennett (Green Party), Natan Doron (Fabian Society), Mark Rowlinson (United Steelworkers’ Union, Canada) and Hilary Wainwright (Red Pepper Magazine), will be: if green investment can really deliver how can we persuade politicians to put taxpayers’ money where the jobs are?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.